docker/docs/engine/installation/linux/docker-ce/ubuntu.md

 - For version 3 of the Linux kernel, `aufs` is supported because `overlay` or `overlay2` drivers are not supported by that kernel version.

-If you need to use `aufs`, you will need to do additional preparation as outlined below.
+If you need to use `aufs`, you need to do additional preparation as outlined below.

 #### Extra steps for aufs